williampsena/dotfiles/qtile/README.md

 bash /tmp/install.sh
 ```

+> After installation, go to the Virtual Box GUI with the username 'qtileuser' and password 'qtile'.

 # TODO

 - Create *Ebenezer* 🪨 python package and github, allowing anyone to use components other than all dotfiles.